-Naturally gifted, yet highly trained, Laurin Talese has been captivating audiences with her voice since the age of ten.
-A Cleveland, Ohio native, she attended the Cleveland School of the Arts and, at an early age, received notoriety as a promising young vocalist.
-After completing high school, Laurin relocated to Philadelphia where she attended the University of the Arts, and subsequently received a Bachelor of Music degree in jazz vocal performance.
+Naturally gifted, yet well studied, Laurin Talese has been captivating audiences with her voice since childhood.
+A Cleveland, Ohio native, she attended the Cleveland School of the Arts.
+After completing high school, Laurin relocated to Philadelphia where she attended the University of the Arts, and subsequently received a Bachelor of Music degree in vocal performance.

 As a complement to her effortless vocal abilities, Laurin is a passionate songwriter.
 It is the union of her pure tone and poignant lyrics that excite her audiences and helps to define her sound.
 In 2016, she released her debut album, Gorgeous Chaos, to wide acclaim.
-The recording was produced by Adam Blackstone on the BASSic Black Entertainment label and features modern-day jazz elite such as Robert Glasper, Christian McBride, Ulysses Owens Jr., Christian Sands, longtime collaborator Eric Wortham II as well as Blackstone to name a few and was recognized as one of the top albums of 2016 by The Chicago Tribune and Soul Tracks; it also ranked highly on three Billboard Jazz charts.
+Co-produced by Grammy-award winning drummer and producer, Ulysses Owens Jr. and Tony-award nominated bassist and music director, Adam Blackstone (BASSic Black Entertainment), Gorgeous Chaos made its debut on the Billboard Jazz Charts and received acclaim from AXS, All About Jazz, The Chicago Tribune, and other music outlets.